brycefisher/brycefisher.github.io-jekyll/_posts/2014-04-24-setting-up-ssl-on-aws-cloudfront-and-s3.md

 {% highlight bash %}
 $ cd /path/to/certificate/files/
 $ aws iam upload-server-certificate \
-  --server-certificate-name BryceFisherFleigOrg \
+  --server-certificate-name bryce_fisher-fleig_org \
   --certificate-body file://bryce_fisher-fleig_org.crt \
-  --private-key file://bryce-fisher-fleig-org.key \
+  --private-key file://bryce_fisher-fleig_org.key \
   --certificate-chain file://PostivieSSLCA2.crt \
-  --path /cloudfront/bryce-fisher-fleig/
+  --path /cloudfront/
 {% endhighlight %}

 This command is REALLY tricky to get right.
 So, lets break it down a bit:

  * **server-certificate-name** This is just an alpha-numeric label you see inside AWS consoles.
 It doesn't matter to anyone except you.
  * **certificate-body** The certificate from Comodo
- * **private-key** This is the very first crypto file we made in Step 3.A.
+ * **private-key** This is the very first crypto file we made in Step 3.B.
  * **certificate-chain** Using Comodo, this turned out to be the PositiveSSLCA2.crt file.
+For RapidSSL, it's [this intermediate certificate chain](https://knowledge.rapidssl.com/support/ssl-certificate-support/index?page=content&actp=CROSSLINK&id=SO26459).
 It's basically any files between but not including the trusted root certificate and the certificate with your domain name on it.
-Please reach out in the comments or StackOverflow if you have questions about this.
  * **path** This ends in a slash, and it must start with /cloudfront/.
-Choose anything alpha-numeric-dashes you want where I put "bryce-fisher-fleig".

 ## Step 5: Configure CloudFront to use SSL